Home Health 6 Healthy Cooking Tips for a Busy Life Style

 0

-I grew up in South America in the 80’s when cooking healthy was not a “thing” and my mom basically cooked what we had available each day.
-If one thing is for sure is that we ate 80% fresh food.
-Other than some canned food my mom stocked up, rice & flour that she could buy by the bulk, everything was bought daily: vegetables, fruits, meats and fish from the market.
-Sometimes she would even walk home with a chicken that still had feathers on.
-I never knew what frozen or microwaveable food was.
-I think that over the past 30 years we have been introduced to enough processed foods and now cooking healthy has actually become a trend.
-I think that I grew up eating healthy meals made by my mom every day, only that she didn’t stress out about counting calories or making sure we had enough greens, it was just a way of life.
+I grew up in South America in the 80’s when cooking healthy was not a “thing,” and my mom basically cooked what we had available each day.
+If one thing is for sure, it’s that we ate 80% fresh food.
+Other than some canned food my mom stocked up, rice and flour that she could buy in bulk, everything was bought daily: vegetables, fruits, meats, and fish from the market.
+Sometimes she would even walk home with a chicken that still had feathers on it.
+I never knew what frozen or microwaveable food was, so the idea of needing Microwave Repair was unheard of in our household.
+I think that over the past 30 years, we have been introduced to enough processed foods, and now cooking healthy has actually become a trend.
+I grew up eating healthy meals made by my mom every day, only she didn’t stress out about counting calories or making sure we had enough greens—it was just a way of life.

 For me cooking healthy is a life style and not necessarily a trend.
 A healthy meal should be a meal that has enough nutritious value and the least amount of processed ingredients.
 But let’s be honest, maintaining a well-balanced diet is not an easy task for our busy life styles nowadays.
 I know this first hand.
 What works for me is good planning.
 I am a busy mom with a full time job and some other community engagements.
 Most days I spend over 10 hours away from home and I know that it is the same for a lot of working mothers out there.
 Here are some tips that I learned from a cooking blogger that help me put nutritious dinner on the table for my family during busy weeks while keeping me sane.